 A guide for drivers following a stroke, TIA, ministroke, cerebral thrombosis or amaurosis fugax

-The role of the Medical Section at the Driver & Vehicle Agency (DVA) is to promote road safety by establishing whether drivers who have medical conditions can satisfy the medical standards required for safe driving.
+The role of the Medical Section within Driver & Vehicle Agency (DVA) is to promote road safety by establishing whether drivers who have medical conditions can satisfy the medical standards of fitness required for safe driving.

 Medical enquiries will need to be undertaken if any of the following circumstances apply:

-- one month after the stroke there are residual symptoms causing limb weakness, or visual disturbance, or problems with co-ordination, memory or understanding
+- one month after a stroke there are residual symptoms causing limb weakness, or visual disturbance, or problems with co-ordination, memory or understanding

 - epileptic attacks of any kind have occurred, other than those within the 24 hours following the stroke event